awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 ****Detective source data****
 Processed, structured versions of information from the following types of feeds:
-+ AWS logs, such as AWS CloudTrail and Amazon VPC Flow Logs
++ Logs from AWS services, such as AWS CloudTrail logs and Amazon VPC Flow logs
 + GuardDuty findings
 Detective uses the Detective source data to populate the behavior graph\.
 Detective also stores copies of the Detective source data to support its analytics\.